fenago/natural-language-processing-workshop/lab_guides/Lab_5.md

 ============

-In the previous chapter, we learned about different ways to collect data from local files and online resources.
-In this chapter, we will focus on **topic modeling**, which is an important area within natural language processing.
+In the previous lab, we learned about different ways to collect data from local files and online resources.
+In this lab, we will focus on **topic modeling**, which is an important area within natural language processing.
 Topic modeling is a simple way to capture the sense of what a document or a collection of documents is about.
 Note that in this